TypiCMS/Translatable/README.md

 }
 ```

-After the trait is applied on the model you can do these things:
+After the trait is applied on the model, you can do these things:

 ```php
 $newsItem = new NewsItem;